-Whet your appetite for New Zealand travel in the exotic Bay of Islands: the historical crossroads of European and Maori cultures.
-Explore one of New Zealand’s most unique ecosystems in this subtropical archipelago of nearly 150 islands.
-Revel in the pristine natural environment and stunning coastal scenery as we cruise along crystal-clear turquoise waters, keeping watch for whales, dolphins, marlins, and penguins.
+After your travel in Australia, discover New Zealand's exotic Bay of Islands—a historical crossroads of European and Maori cultures and a unique subtropical ecosystem.
+In this archipelago of nearly 150 islands, revel in the pristine natural environment and stunning coastal scenery as we cruise along crystal-clear turquoise waters, keeping watch for whales, dolphins, marlins, and penguins.

 - It's Included:

-- Accommodations for 3 nights in the Bay of Islands
+- Accommodations for 1 night in Auckland and 3 nights in the Bay of Islands

 - 3 small group activities

 - Services of an expert OAT Trip Leader